zzzprojects/docs/learnentityframeworkcore.com/pages/saving/save-changes.md

 `SaveChanges()` is the EF Core method used to persist tracked changes from the current `DbContext` to the database.
 In modern applications, `SaveChangesAsync()` is usually the preferred variant.

 Those changes can include inserts, updates, and deletes.
 If you want to go deeper into each operation, see [Adding Data](/saving/adding-data), [Updating Data](/saving/modifying-data), and [Deleting Data](/saving/deleting-data).

-If tracking is misunderstood, saving can feel unpredictable because EF Core only persists changes for entities tracked by the current context.

 As shown later in this page, multiple operations can also be [combined in a single save](#mix-multiple-operations).